-Computer Applications and Programming is a survey course offering students exploration in a variety of Computer Science topics.
-Students gain understanding of Graphic Design software applications using Adobe Photoshop, Illustrator, and Animate.
+Computer Applications and Programming is a survey course offering students exploration in a variety of Computer Science related topics.
+Students gain understanding of Graphic Design principles through Adobe Photoshop, Illustrator, Animate, and Character Animator.

 Explorations in Technology 1A students will be exposed to aspects of a working in a technical environment.
 Students will be given design challenges in which they will design a product that will solve the challenge.
 They will then draw the solution using either traditional drafting techniques or by appropriate computer software.
 They complete the process by building a prototype of their solution.
 Students will also have the opportunity to explore some different technology modules such as plastics, metals, and electronics.